 Unity includes support for occlusion culling, which is a valuable optimization method for mobile platforms.

-The splash screen displayed while the game launches is customizable on Android.
+You can customize the splash screen that displays while the game launches on Android.

 Refer to the Customizing an Android Splash Screen Manual page for more information.